 The Department is organized in terms of four groups namely Fluid Mechanics, Industrial & Production Engineering, Thermal Engineering and Machine Design group.
 These groups are involved in teaching and research in the broad areas of Fluid Mechanics, Computational Fluid Dynamics, Molecular Fluid Dynamics, Solid Mechanics, Impact Mechanics, Structural Dynamics & Control, Smart composite & Sandwich structures, Structural Reliability, Industrial Tribology, Manufacturing systems, Nano-Materials, Composites & Polymers, Ergonomics, Combustion Engineering, Refrigerating systems, IC Engines, Experimental & Numerical Heat Transfer and Solar Thermal energy systems.

-Major research initiatives of Industrial & Production Engineering Group include the Development of wear-resistant material and casting of composites.
-Notable contributions of the Ergonomics research division of the department are artificial arm and a hand device for people suffering from Parkinson's disease.
+Major research initiatives of the Industrial & Production Engineering Group include the Development of wear-resistant material and casting of composites.
+Notable contributions of the Ergonomics research division of the department are artificial arms and a hand device for people suffering from Parkinson's disease.
 The Group has also designed and fabricated a new hand feed system for the drilling machine.
-Modelling and simulation based studies in the area of manufacturing systems have yielded interesting results and have helped in the improvement of flexibility based manufacturing systems.
-The Production Engineering group has fabricated high strength and wear-resistant Nano Metal Matrix Composites (NMMCs) through foundry route and Nano Polymer Matrix Composites (NPMCs) through low temperature chemistry route for automobiles and engineering components.
+Modeling and simulation-based studies in the area of manufacturing systems have yielded interesting results and have helped in the improvement of flexibility-based manufacturing systems.
+The Production Engineering group has fabricated high strength and wear-resistant Nano Metal Matrix Composites (NMMCs) through foundry route and Nano Polymer Matrix Composites (NPMCs) through low-temperature chemistry route for automobiles and engineering components.